QubitPi/docker-docs/billing/details/index.md

-Update billing information
+Manage your billing information

 You can update the billing information for your personal account or for an organization.
 When you update your billing information, these changes apply to future billing invoices.
-Note that you can't update an existing invoice, including paid and unpaid invoices.

-The billing information provided appears on all your billing invoices.
-The email address provided is where Docker sends all invoices and other [billing-related communication](#update-your-billing-invoice-email-address).
+The email address you provide for a billing account is where Docker sends all invoices and other billing related communications.

+> [!NOTE]
+>
+> Existing invoices, whether paid or unpaid, cannot be updated.
+Changes only apply to future invoices.

 {{% include "tax-compliance.md" %}}